microsoft/msphpsql/README.md

     sudo pecl install sqlsrv
     sudo pecl install pdo_sqlsrv

-*Note: it installs the stable version, for specific version you should specify the version.
-For example, do `sudo pecl search sqlsrv` to search for the latest releases and `sudo pecl install sqlsrv-[version]` to install a specific version.
+*Note: The first step is not required in Mac OS X. PECL installs the stable version when version is not specified.
+You may run `sudo pecl search sqlsrv` to search for the latest releases and `sudo pecl install sqlsrv-[version]` to install a specific version.
 Drivers are Mac-compatible starting from `4.1.7preview` release.

 ### Step 4: Install and Configure Apache